S.F.: 'Through the 'A' in Anarchism' (1956)

 The last book concerns the future destruction of civilization, initiated by anarchist bombers; although the author seems to have some sympathy for this, the book concludes with the cyclical return of the triumphant State.
-Unusually, we have a record of the views of Bartolomeo Vanzetti on this work: for him ‘France masterly slaps, in this book, the pretentions, proudness, hypocracy, stupidity and ferocity of the humane, and shows the uselessness of religions, and the venom of the clergies.’
+Unusually, we have a record of the views of Bartolomeo Vanzetti on this work: for him "France masterly slaps, in this book, the pretentions, proudness, hypocracy, stupidity and ferocity of the humane, and shows the uselessness of religions, and the venom of the clergies."
 (Frankfurter & Jackson, eds: 144)

 Text in blue means I haven't personally read the item concerned, so can't vouch for the reliability of the information.
-An beside the title means an item's particularly recommended by me.
-See my hotlist, for these recommendations only.
+See my hotlist, for items particularly recommended by me.

-Authors by surname: A B C D E F G H I J K L M N O P Q R S T V W Y Z
+Authors by surname, films by title: 0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z Possibles

 @sf home, Ben Beck's website home

-This page was last revised on 2013-03-07.
+This page was last revised on 2018-07-24.

-© Benjamin S. Beck 2005-2012
+© Benjamin S. Beck 2005–2018